 There will be out of pocket costs for afterhours telehealth, procedures, wound dressings etc. Please refer to our website – fee section for full details on our fee.

 Tyro Medicare Easyclaim is available.
 Medicare patients, when paying your account in full, this allows an instant refund of the Medicare/ government rebate from Medicare to your Cheque or Savings account using our integrated EFTPOS machine.
+You will need to bring your debit card linked to savings or cheque account.

 Thank you for your continued support to help us provide General Practice services.